BRRRRR! Snow and cold arrived early this year, and Regina Cat Rescue is busier than ever trying to get cats off the street and out of the cold.

 This pretty little tortie mama raised her litter of kittens on a local golf course, traveling miles daily and avoiding predators to keep her kittens safe.
 One of her kittens was run over by a car, and another found a home with a staff member.
 With winter approaching and the golf course scheduled to close for the season, the staff reached out for help.
 The mama and remaining kitten were rescued soon afterward and doing well in foster care.

 Little Totoro is just a young fellow at a year of age, but he’s already had a hard life.
 When he was rescued, he was full of scars and scab wounds and a heavily bleeding neck wound.
 Sadly, this sweet boy tested positive for the Feline Immunodeficiency Virus (FIV), likely contracting the disease through multiple cat fights.
 He has the potential to live a long and healthy life with special care.

 These are just a few of the cats that RCR has recently rescued, as summer came to an abrupt end and cold temperatures set in.

-If you support RCR’s life-saving work, please consider donating today.
-Your donations are always needed to support cats like Mulligan, Mama and Totoro.
+If you support RCR’s lifesaving work, please consider donating today.
+Donations are always needed to support cats like Mulligan, Mama and Totoro.
 All donations of $10 or more receive a charitable tax receipt.